 A thick layer of mulch is essential in a playground.
 It serves two main purposes and should be applied differently based on the type you’re using.
 Mulch is great because it:

-- Suppresses weed growth, prevents weed seeds from sprouting, and protects landscape fabric underneath.
+- Suppresses weed growth, prevents weed seeds from sprouting, and acts as a ground cover to protect landscape fabric underneath.

 - Provides a cushion for children using the playground, in the inevitable case of tumbles.